bluehalo/ngx-leaflet/README.md

 For more details, you should check out the *Layers and ngFor* demo.

+### Working with Leaflet Events
+Often, you'll want to make changes based on a map click or other interaction.
+As described in [A Note About Change Detection](#A Note About Change Detection), you'll probably need to ensure change detection happens as expected.

 ### Getting a Reference to the Map
 Occasionally, you may need to directly access the Leaflet map instance.